gl2001wl/leonblog/_posts/2015-09-19-Find-fun-in-algorithm-Matrix-Rotation.markdown

 ## Answer

 We can separate the question to a set of small questions.
 The matrix could be considered as N/2 layers, which is a circle from innermost to outermost.
-So the key is swap the element in each circle.
+So the key is swapping the element in each circle.

 For example, we have a matrix: